junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He had leviathans on his tails back then.
 And now, the cracks when he crosses the border, it seems they always tear the space apart and keep leaking dangers and evil into the world, with Dean at the forefront.
 He barely managed to protect him and stop the damage last two times, he doesn't know if he can do it again, or if he wants.

 The thought of bringing monsters to him.
 The thought of his own very existence being close to Dean would bring him more danger is a torture near unbearable.
-But in the face of Dean's safety, everything else could wait.
-Everything bubbling and stretching and screaming inside his own chest, asking for his own mind's permission, could wait.
+But in the face of Dean's safety, everything else can wait.
+Everything bubbling and stretching and screaming inside his own chest, asking for his own mind's permission, can wait.

 Castiel stops himself when he's a few steps away from that bright light.
 Listening to the voices, holding himself, forcing himself to not move ahead another step.
 Because if he does, he wouldn't be able to pause at the next step, or the next.